absmach/magistrala/README.md

 on designing and implementing a highly improved and optimized version of the platform, and [@malidukica][dusanm] for his effort on implementing the initial user interface.

+## Professional Support

+There are many companies offering professional support for the Mainflux system.

+If you need this kind of support, best is to reach out to [@drasko][drasko] directly, and he will point you out to the best-matching support team.

 ## Contributing

 Thank you for your interest in Mainflux and the desire to contribute!